bagisto/user-guide/docs/2.2.0/MultiVendorMarketplace/README.md

 From the moment a buyer places an order to shipping and delivery, everything is handled in one place.

 It ensures smooth processing, timely updates, and better coordination between vendors and buyers for a hassle free shopping experience.

+### Commission Management

+The Marketplace Commission Management system in Bagisto lets platform owners (admins) set and manage commission rates for sellers in a flexible and clear way.

+This system helps the marketplace earn steady income, and it also gives admins the ability to give special commission rates to sellers as rewards or incentives when necessary.